esirko/utilities-monitor-dashboard/README2.md

 ### Debugging just the python backend

 If you want to run the python backend and don't care about the frontend, you can use these curl commands in a client terminal.
-Make sure the `EMPORIA_USERNAME` and `EMPORIA_PASSWORD` environment variables are set (for example by loading your `.env` file) so we can post them to the login endpoint.

 ```bash
 PORT=5001